Total Hip Replacements: Indications for Problems Other Than Hip Dysplasia

 Several new generations of implants and instrumentation have been developed during the last two decades.
 New technology improves the surgeon’s ability to consistently deliver excellent results with minimal risk.
 THR surgery success led to demands from veterinary surgeons and the public to expand prosthesis size availability for both larger and smaller dogs and recently for cats.
 The scope of indications also expanded well beyond animals with uncomplicated hip dysplasia concurrent with the decline of other salvage procedures such as femoral head ostectomy (FHO).

-The registry of 1900 consecutive THRs performed by one surgeon between October 1990 and December 2016 was reviewed to compile information about indications for the surgery.
+A registry of 1950 consecutive THRs performed by one surgeon (Dr. Liska) was reviewed to compile information about indications for surgery.
 The indication for surgery was documented preoperatively based on patient history, physical examination and radiographic appearance.
 The categories are discussed.
 The periodic interjection of new technology and implant size availability skews the relative incidence of each indication beginning at their respective introduction dates.
 Following those dates, hip dysplasia became relatively less prevalent as the new indications were adopted as routine.

 Coxofemoral luxation (Figure 1)